“One of the Greatest Days in the History of Seattle”

 Councilman Revelle’s words of dedication ring true more than a century later:

 “The Market is yours.
 I dedicate it to you and may it prove of benefit to you and your children.
 It is for you to protect, defend, and uphold and it is for you to see that those who occupy it treat you fairly. … This is one of the greatest days in the history of Seattle.”

 Developer Frank Goodwin, who had recently returned with a small fortune from the Klondike Gold Rush, saw an opportunity in the flourishing market and began construction of the permanent arcades that make up the heart of today’s Market.
 The Market prospered during the 1920s and 1930s, and was home to a lively mix of Japanese- and Italian-American farmers, struggling artists, political radicals, and eccentrics.

 In the early 1940s, World War II tensions resulted in the tragic internment of thousands of Japanese Americans in the United States.
-More than half of the Market's farmers were forced from their homes and livelihoods, never to return.
+The majority of the Market's farmers were forced from their homes and livelihoods, never to return.

 Italian farmer Joe Desimone purchased the Market’s main arcades in 1941 and guided it through World War II, when 1st Avenue attracted thousands of sailors and soldiers along with ration-book bargain hunters.
 As suburbs and supermarkets sprouted after World War II, the Market fell on hard times, while still supporting an eclectic community of artists and craftspeople.

 When the maze of aging buildings was slated for demolition in the 1960s, architect Victor Steinbrueck rallied Seattle to “Save the Market.”
 Voters approved a 17-acre historic district on November 2, 1971, and the City of Seattle later established the Pike Place Market Preservation and Development Authority to rehabilitate and manage the Market’s core buildings.